 #6 Include a Bar Cart to Make it Portable

-#7 Connect the Kitchen and Den for Easy Entertaining
+#7 Connect the Kitchen and Den or Dining Room for Easy Entertaining

 Flow is essential to effective entertaining.
 To make the most of your home bar, use it as an intermediary space between your kitchen and den or entryway and living room.
 Alternatively, create a home bar in spaces frequently used for entertaining.
 As shown in the photos above, our team created a petite home bar for the owners of our Astoria High Rise remodel in Uptown Houston.
 The bar blends right in with surrounding decor but is a welcome addition once you find this special little treasure.

 Connect your kitchen and bar with a butler’s pantry, as we did in our River Oaks project.
 The custom black and white marble flooring was hand drawn by our team and water jet cut on site.
 The bold design choice of black and white marble flooring complements the walnut mill work with its brass accents.
 A butler’s pantry in the hall offers the perfect place for their collection of wine bottles, crystal and glassware.
 Everything has its own space thanks to the bespoke storage in this stunning home bar.

 #8 Opt for Durable Materials and Finishes That Will Wear Well